 How do I get Out of Paying Spousal Support?

 In general, you pay until the length of time outlined in your divorce decree passes.
 Yet in some cases, situations change.
 Perhaps you’re not making the same amount of money anymore, or your payee spouse has remarried.
 In both cases, you could seek a modification order that lowers or even eliminates spousal support payments.

 You’ll need a spousal support lawyer to help you draft those modification motions.
 You have to demonstrate that there’s a good reason to make the change.

 Get Help Today

 We are at the end of this discussion regarding spousal support.
-At Regina Family Lawyer, we practice every kind of family law-related legal services.
+At Regina Family Law Firm, we practice every kind of family law-related legal services.
 The law society of Canada certifies our lawyers.
 They are recognized in Regina as a prowess spousal lawyer.
 If you want to get assistance from a skilled spousal support lawyer, you can contact us for your assistance.
 We have a free consultation system; in that consultation, we will discuss your case with you.
 You can share your concern regarding spousal support issues with our reputed spousal lawyer.
 Our team is standing to get you an appointment and to get you matched with your Regina spousal support lawyer.
-Call (306) 791-2188 today.
+Call (306) 791-2189 today.